A breathtaking view of the Mount Fuji summit at sunrise with hikers silhouetted against the morning sky.

 Each trail begins at a different 5th station, and your starting point can affect your schedule.

-Popular starting points include:
+Popular starting points include the following:

 • Fuji Subaru Line 5th Station